taustation-fan/taustation-fan.github.io/README.md

 * Successful combat from *Look for Trouble* and *Enter the Sewers* in the Ruins often rewards you with weapons or armor.
-* Sometimes Discreet Work gives you a weapon as reward.
+* Sometimes Discreet Work gives you a weapon or armor as reward.
-* Some missions give you a weapon as reward.
+* Some missions give you a weapon or an armor as reward.
-* Discreet Work often involves stealing or finding a weapon, and delivering it to somebody else.
-You can steal the weapon you are meant to deliver by aborting discreet work (which bans your from further discreet work for roughly two hours).
+* Discreet Work often involves stealing or finding an item, and delivering it to somebody else.
+You can steal the weapon you are meant to deliver by aborting discreet work (which bans your from further discreet work for roughly four hours).
 * You can buy them at the Public Market.
 * You can buy them at vendors, where the offering differs from station to station.
 The [item list on TauHead](https://www.tauhead.com/item/list) gives a convenient overview which weapon can be bought were.
 * You can find items while scavenging in the Ruins.
+* If you are part of a [syndicate](/syndicates), you can obtain weapons and armors as reward for syndicate campaigns.

 ### Weapons Maintenance